mviereck/x11docker/README.md

 #Pulseaudio sound support
 x11docker supports pulseaudio sound over tcp.
-For this to use, pulseaudio needs to be installed on host and in docker image.
+For this to use, package `pulseaudio` needs to be installed on host and in docker image.

 #Dependencies